Learn-Write-Repeat/Contribution-program/(t2-2) Deep Learning Computations/Rutuja_ML_Layers and Blocks.md

 ## Embeded Layer
+Embedding layer is a layer which tranforms positive integers (indexes) into dense vectors of fixed size.
+Embedding layer is used in neural networks on large input textual data.
+It requires the input data to be integer encoded ie. each word in text should be represented by a unique integer.
+Consider an example where there are 50,000 unique words in a text which needs to be classified.
+After preprocessing this textual data, sparse matrix of large dimensions(50,000 dimentional vector) will be used to feed to the neural network model.
+This will require huge amount of memory and time.
+So, embedding layer is used where high dimentional vectors are translated to low dimensional vectors.

+## LSTM

 ## Sequential Block
 A neural network block is described as a single layer, a component which consists of multiple layers, or the entire model itself.